10 richest female tennis players in 2023

 Despite never reaching the summit of the WTA rankings, Li Na remains one of the most popular tennis stars of the 21st century.
 For context, the former Chinese tennis player reached a career-best rank of number two in 2014.
 Li Na is also the first tennis player hailing from Asia to reach a Grand Slam final (she achieved this feat at the 2011 Australian Open).
 At the French Open the same year, she took a step further to win the title, becoming the first Asian player to win a Grand Slam crown.
 Li Na won her second Grand Slam title at the 2014 Australian Open.

 The Chinese player was included in Time magazine’s list of 100 Most Influential People in the World in 2013.
 While she retired from professional tennis in September 2014, Li Na continues to be one of the wealthiest female tennis players in the world.
-According to a report by CAknowledge, Li Na, in 2023, enjoys a net worth of USD 65 million.
+According to a report by CAknowledge, Li Na, in 2023, enjoys a net worth of USD 65 million (INR 539 crore approx.).
 She was also inducted into the International Tennis Hall of Fame in 2019.

 Anna Kournikova